 In the event technical issues or other events delay or disrupt the company's ability to convene the meeting for longer than 30 minutes, the company will make an announcement on the "Investors" section of our corporate website at http://stock.walmart.com/investors regarding a date and/or time for reconvening the 2021 Annual Shareholders' Meeting.
-In the event of disorder, technical malfunction or other significant problem that disrupts the 2021 Annual Shareholders' Meeting, the chair of the meeting may adjourn, recess, or expedite the 2021 Annual Shareholders' Meeting, or take such other action as the chair of the meeting determines is appropriate in light of the circumstances.
+In the event of disorder, technical malfunction or other significant problem that disrupts the 2021 Annual Shareholders' Meeting, the chair of the meeting may adjourn, recess, or expedite the 2021 Annual Shareholders' Meeting of the meeting determines is appropriate in light of the circumstances.